SankalpaGit/30_days_GO_Lang/README.md

         - The continue statement is used to skip one or more iterations in the loop.
 It then continues with the next iteration in the loop.
         - The break statement is used to break/terminate the loop execution.

+<H1> What are Goroutines?</H1>
+        Goroutines: Lightweight, managed threads of execution.
+        Go uses a model where goroutines are multiplexed onto a smaller number of OS threads managed by the Go runtime.